 Dr. Gallardo will provide special aftercare instructions following your dental implant surgery.
 You will be advised to refrain from rinsing, spitting, or touching the wound on the day of surgery.
 Expect some bleeding or redness for 24 hours.
 In the event of excessive bleeding, place a gauze pad directly on the wound and bite it for half an hour.

 Apply an ice pack on the cheek in the area of the incisions to reduce swelling.
-Do this as much as possible for the first 48 hours after the procedure.
+Do this as much as possible for the first 48 hours to encourage the healing process.
 You are also encouraged to drink plenty of water and avoid hot foods or liquids for a few days after surgery.
-Opt for soft foods like mashed potatoes, applesauce, mac and cheese, and oatmeal the day of the procedure.
+Opt for soft foods like mashed potatoes, applesauce, mac and cheese, and oatmeal on the day of the procedure.
 Avoid hard and sticky items like steak, caramel, cookies, and spicy foods for at least a couple of weeks.
+Sometimes canker sores appear and they can be treated at home.
+Consult Dr. Gallardo for different treatment options.

 Caring for your dental implants